 - not damage or disable computers, computer systems or networks of the school or WA Department of Education and Training; and ensure that online services are not used for unauthorised commercial activities, political lobbying, gambling or any unlawful purpose.

 Department of Education Policy requires that CVC gains parental/guardian permission before using images of students or their work outside the school environment.
 CVC will frequently use images of students in a variety of ways to recognise excellent achievement, inform parents and the local community of school matters, publicise events and to promote the college.
-From time to time we may also be asked to contribute to Education Department materials such as educational videos and the “School Matters” newspaper.
-CVC also has a website.
+From time to time we may also be asked to contribute to Education Department materials such as educational videos or articles.
+CVC also has a website, Youtube and Facebook page.
 We request your permission to use images of your child in some or all of the ways listed below:

 Canning Vale College aims to provide and maintain a health promoting school environment which enables students to reach their full academic and personal potential.
 A Health Promoting School is characterised as a “school that is constantly strengthening its capacity as a healthy setting for living, learning and working”.
 The three interconnecting domains of the Health Promoting School are the teaching and learning environment, school organisation and ethos and the broader community relationships.
-Canning Vale College does not permit any member of the college community, including students, staff and visitors while on college premises, at any college function, excursion or camp to:
+CVC does not permit any member of the College community, including students, staff and visitors while on college premises, at any college function, excursion or camp to:

 - Smoke and/or possess tobacco products